FreddyAlx1998Mora12/FreddyAlx1998Mora12/README.md

       other : ["Docker", "VStudioCode", "PostMan", "Insomnia"], },
    currentOccupation: "..currently studying Computer Science Engineering,but, i'm available for job opportunities",
-   challenge: "I'm working towards being able to run a marathon.", };
+   challenge: "I am working daily to improve myself, to be a better person, and a better developer.", };

 ```